sarnava1/Keil_v5_codes/README.md

 I acquired all the knowledge of the 8051 microcontroller while doing these small projects.
 I did five small but practical projects.
 By practical I mean we can easily implement them wherever we like with some moderations.

 I have done the project using AT89S52 microcontroller.
 It is a 8051 based microcontroller.
 It is a microcontroller which was made by Atmel which was sold to Microchip in 2016.
+All the connections of the projects are given in the respective codes.
+All the connections are very well explained and easy to understand for any interested person.

 There are 5 projects.
 They are: